Koekoek1337/AH_Ticket-To-Ride/README.md

     K = 10000p - (100T + duration_{tot})
 $$

-where p is the fractions of connections covered, T is the amount of routes in a rail network and duration<sub>tot</sub> is the sum of durations for all routes in the network.
+where p is the fraction of connections covered, T is the amount of routes in a rail network and duration<sub>tot</sub> is the sum of durations for all routes in the network.

 When optimizing a rail network for Holland, the network is restricted to 7 routes with a maximum duration of 120 minutes per route.
 The theoretical maximum score for this rail network would be 9219.0 if all connections were covered by as few routes as possible.